 - Transcripts showing completion of academic remediation or evidence from nursing counselors verifying completion of academic remediation

-- TEAS V score; the current TEAS success score is 62% but is subject to change.
+- ATI TEAS score; the current TEAS success score is 62% but is subject to change.

 - Approval from Ventura College nursing program faculty for readmission to the nursing program.

 - If a Ventura College student does not pass Nursing Science 10 (first time), then the applicant must reapply to the nursing program if remediation courses are required.
 The student in this circumstance would no be eligible for Advanced Placement.

 Denial of Admission: